denoland/vscode_deno/docs/ImportCompletions.md

 provides a handy way to explore a module registry from the "comfort" of your IDE.

+### Auto-discovery

+The Deno language server, by default, will attempt to determine if a server supports completion suggestions.
+If the host/origin has not been explicitly configured, it will check the server, and if it supports completion suggestions you will be prompted to choose to enable it or not.

+You should only enable this for registries you trust, as the remote server could provide suggestions for modules which are an attempt to get you to run un-trusted code.

 ### Configuration

 Settings for configuring registries for auto completions:

+- `deno.suggest.imports.autoDiscover` - If enabled, when the language server
+  discovers a new origin that isn't explicitly configured, it will check to see if that origin supports import completions and prompt you to enable it or not.
+  This is `true` by default.
 - `deno.suggest.imports.hosts` - These are the _origins_ that are configured to
   provide import completions.
 The target host needs to support Deno import completions (detailed below).
 The value is an object where the key is the host